mikefay/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 ## Going live

-You or your developer are responsible for when your account moves from the test environment to the live one.
-Once you're ready, send us an email requesting to go live, and we will make it so.
+Once you or your developer finish testing, send us an email requesting to go live, and we will make it so.
+You'll move from the test environment to live on production.

 We'll perform a review of your website to ensure everything is running smoothly.
 If we detect any issues or problems, we'll send you an email concerning your site review.